dfelinto/blender-manual/manual/video_editing/sequencer/strips/sound.rst

 Output
 ======

 There are two ways to render out your audio.
 You can either have it encoded with a video file or in its own audio file.
-Read more on how select proper :doc:`format </render/output/file_formats>` and how to start :doc:`rendering </render/output/index>`.
+Read more on how to select a proper :ref:`audio format <render-output-video-encoding-audio>` and how to start :doc:`rendering </render/output/index>`.